-After your baby is born, getting to know anything is a new adventure, and of course the environment in which your child grows up has an effect on his experiences and greatly influences his development.
+After your baby is born, getting to know anything is a new adventure, and of course the environment in which your child grows up has an effect on her experiences and greatly influences her development.
 Keep reading to find effective suggestions on how to foster your little genius’s mind!

 You’ll notice your little one is adventurous and excited about everything, especially when it’s something new.
 When we are interested or motivated about something, dopamine is released inside our brain.
 And when this happens, it is more likely that we remember the activity we are doing because, upon dopamine’s release, the brain feels rewarded.
 When we reinforce our brain with positive outcomes, the rewards center will help us remember that activity and keep our brains motivated.

-You will see your little one engaging with his surroundings spontaneously, wanting to discover and understand the world around him.
+You will see your little one engaging with her surroundings spontaneously, wanting to discover and understand the world around her.
 As parents you can encourage your child to explore and find the sense of wonder in everything.
-Here are some ideas of things that you can do to foster your child’s discovery, art and science interests:
+Here are some ideas of things that you can do to foster your child’s discovery, art, and science interests:

 - Learn about water by grabbing an empty shampoo bottle and filling it up.
 Put a little bit of soap and watch how bubbles form when you shake it.

-- Make some paper planes to play outside to get him interested in understanding the differences of that one and a real one.
+- Make some paper planes to play outside to get her interested in understanding the differences of that one and a real one.

 - Explore around the kitchen.
 Do all fruits have the same number of seeds?
 Try classifying them!